01 About Us - The World's Top Private ASIAN ART Collection & First Buddhist Holocaust Museum

 03 Collection Highlights

-Our Museum houses THE most important collection of Buddhist, Greco-Roman Gandharan and Japanese treasures in the world.
-Here are the details:
+Our Museum houses one of the rarest collections of Asian Art as well as THE most important collection of Buddhist, Greco-Roman Gandharan and Japanese treasures in the world.
+Here are the details of some of the Collection:

 1] Relics and artifacts of Buddha: We are one of the only museums in the world with actual, authentic relics of the historic Buddha in 2000 year old stupas or reliquaries along with the Buddha's footprint and Buddha's bowl -- all from Afghanistan where Buddhism originated in the Greco-Roman Gandhara civilization.
 These relics of the Buddha are even registered with the courts of India as authentic representations of the historic Buddha to be treated with utmost care.
 We also co-own and manage 36 Heritage Temples of National Importance in India and our Avalokiteshwara statue is kept at the Indian Museum which further proves our provenance and authenticity.

-2] The world's oldest Greco-Roman Buddhist statuary: We have many rare items that are the earliest prototypes of Buddhas and Bodhisattvas from the Greco-Roman region of Gandhara (present day Pakistan and Afghanistan).
+2] The world's oldest Greco-Roman Buddhist statuary: We have many rare items that are the earliest prototypes of Buddhas and Bodhisattvas from the Greco-Roman region of Gandhara (present day Pakistan and Afghanistan) which has a very special meaning in Korea and Japan.
 Highlights include the oldest gold and silver Avalokiteshwara and a Starving Buddha as well as key scenes from the Buddha's Life.
 In addition, there are coins, jewelry and artifacts from various Buddhist monarchs of India right up to tje Pala Dynasty which was the last Buddhist dynasty of South Asia.This is all the more important in Korea as they depict the religion from where Marananta is said to have brought Buddhism to Korea in the 4th century -- and from where Buddhism moved on to Japan thereafter.
 Hence, this Gandhara Collection is extremely important to both Japan and Korea.

 3] Largest Collection of artworks dedicated to Bodhidharma - Asia's greatest warrior saint is known as Daruma in Japan, Dalma in Korea and Tamo in China and is widely credited as the founder of Zen Buddhism as well as Asian Martial Arts.
-This rare Assemblage includes artworks on Bodhidharma by the greatest Buddhist painters in history Hokusai and Sesshu -- as well as the greatest Buddhist warrior in history Miyamoto Musashi -- and saints like Ikkyu Sojun and Takuan Soho among others.
+This rare Assemblage includes artworks on Bodhidharma by the greatest in history including Hokusai, Haranobu, Sesshu Toyo and the Kano Family -- as well as the greatest Buddhist warrior in history Miyamoto Musashi -- and even saints like Ikkyu Sojun and Takuan Soho among others.
 We also have the largest paintings of the Nio Guardians by Sotetsu Tawaraya -- one of the most important painters in Japan's history -- as Nio Guardians can be seen at temples of Japan, Korea, China and all of East Asia and have its origins at the Shaolin Temple.
+Bodhidharma is the biggest icon in Japan, Korea and China and an entire gallery dedicated to him is a way to foster cultural ties between all 3 powerhouse nations.

-4] Artworks of the top Buddhist saints: The Museum will display rare handwritten scrolls by Japan's greatest Buddhist saints including Shinran and Nichiren - as well as ancient scrolls by China's greatest Buddhist saint Xuanzhang and Sri Lanka's Anagarika Dhammapala among others.
+4] Artworks of the top Buddhist saints: The Museum will display rare handwritten scrolls by the greatest saints that shaped Asian civilization throughout history -- from Japan's greatest Buddhist saints including Shinran and Nichiren - to China's greatest Buddhist saint Xuanzhang (whose movie was sent to the Oscars by the Chinese Government) to Sri Lanka's Anagarika Dhammapala (who along with Okakura Tenshin brought Buddhism back to India) among others.
+These saints played a crucial role in shaping Asian civilization as well as promoting cultural links between Korea, Japan, China and Asian Tigers.

-5] Largest collection of objects linked to the Tokugawa Clan: Many historians credit Tokugawa Ieyasu as one of history's greatest rulers and the most important patron of Buddhism in the last 500 years.
+5] Largest collection of objects linked to the Tokugawa Clan who also established Japan-Korean Diplomatic Relations: Many historians credit Tokugawa Ieyasu as one of history's greatest rulers who even established diplomatic ties and peace with Korea as well as became the most important patron of Buddhism in the last 500 years.
 When Christian invaders threatened to destroy Buddhism in Japan, Tokugawa ordered the State Protection of all Buddhist temples and mandated that every Japanese family must sign up with a Buddhist temple.
 This strong leadership is responsible for the preservation of Kyoto as the world's top Buddhist city and Japanese Buddhism as being instrumental in rebuilding stupas across India as well as promoting Buddhism all over the world.
-In honour of Tokgawa -- whose HBO show Shogun has taken Hollywood by storm, our Museum will have the largest collection of Tokugawa treasures including full Yoroi Armour sets with the Aoi mon, Ganbais, full sets of Katanas, Furniture, Prayer Items, Eboshis and more.
+In honour of Tokugawa -- whose HBO show Shogun has taken Hollywood by storm winning a record number of awards -- our Museum will have the largest collection of Tokugawa treasures including full Yoroi Armour sets with the Aoi mon, Ganbais, full sets of Katanas, Furniture, Prayer Items, Eboshis and more.
+Moreover, the Museum will foster friendly ties between Korea and Japan which is a priority of both governments -- as Tokugawa made it a point to end all hostilities between Joseon (Korea) and Japan and pursue a policy of peace, diplomacy and mutually beneficial trade.

-6] Honouring Buddhist Warriors: Many great warriors dedicated their lives to actually battling for Buddha and it is very important to honour them and use them as role models to promote strong patriotism and pride in future generations.
-Therefore the Museum will house rare objects, weapons, armours, battle flags and costumes linked to the greatest Samurai Clans including Toyotomi Hideyoshi, Takeda Shingen, Honda Tadakatsu, Kato Kiyomasa, Li Naomasa and the like.
+6] Honouring Asia's greatest Warriors: Many great warriors dedicated their lives to actually battling to preserve Asian culture, heritage and Buddhist civilization and it is very important to honour them and use them as role models to promote strong patriotism and pride in future generations.
+Therefore the Museum will house rare objects, weapons, armours, battle flags and costumes including Takeda Shingen, Honda Tadakatsu, Kato Kiyomasa, Li Naomasa and the like.
 There will also be rare masterworks by Miyamoto Musashi who is celebrated worldwide as the greatest warrior of all time and a devout Buddhist.
 The jewel in the crown is the actual Seal of Takeda Shingen -- who is one of the architects of Japanese civilization and whose name means "Devotee of Buddha".
 Other important works include a painting of the great Buddhist warrior Benkei -- who defeated 300 Samurai in combat -- by the great painter Hokusai who inspired Monet and Renoir.